Assistance Animal Policy

 Due to possible injury to a bystander or damage to the facilities, hall sports of any kind are not permitted.
 The use of roller blades, bikes, skateboards, and scooters is also prohibited within the residence halls.
 Students responsible for violating this policy may face disciplinary action.

-Each student is required to fill out and sign a housing agreement either during room selection or the first day of the new semester.
+Each student is required complete the on-line housing agreement prior to room selection.
 Housing agreements are binding for a full academic year.
 Students will not be released from this agreement unless they are leaving for co-op, study abroad, or transferring.
 Students who sign a housing agreement are not eligible to be released from the Residency Requirement during the year of that agreement.
-(Please see Housing Agreements Release section for more details.)
+(Please see Housing Agreements Release section in the Residential Procedures section for more details.)

 Each student should read the housing agreement carefully and ask questions if anything is not clear.
-Each student must have a signed Room Condition Form for the room in which they live.
-Guidelines and policies outlined in this document are to ensure that both the Institute administrators and resident students are aware of their responsibilities.
+Each student must complete the on-line Room Condition Form for the room in which they live.
+Guidelines and policies outlined here are to ensure that both the Institute administrators and resident students are aware of their responsibilities.

-Transfer students and first year students sign a full-year agreement at move-in or upon admission to the housing system, and are given a room assignment by the Office of Housing and Residential Life.
-Students will not be released from this full-year agreement unless the housing system is "over occupancy" and then only at the discretion of the Director of Housing and Residential Life or his or her designee.
+Transfer students and first year students complete an on-line housing two-semester (Fall and Spring) housing agreement prior to housing selection and are entered into a room assignment process by the Office of Housing and Residential Life.
+Students will not be released from this full-year agreement unless the housing system is "over occupancy" and then only at the discretion of the Director of Housing and Residential Life or their designee.
 Students who withdraw from housing without such a release may lose their deposits and could also be obliged to pay a full year's room charges.
 Any violation of the housing agreement will be dealt with by the residential life staff.
 Depending upon the severity of a violation, a student's residency may be reviewed immediately.
-If the student's behavior raises serious questions about his or her suitability for community living on campus, the Director of Housing and Residential Life may revoke the student's status as a resident student.

 Click here for the proper procedures for withdrawing from housing, requesting deposit refunds, and becoming exempt from the Residency Requirement.